ambisign-gavin/react-native-android-background-geolocation/README.md

 ### Continuously run when the app is terminated

 The `react-native-android-location-service` will invoke your App in the background when the app is terminated.
-But that will not execute any react's components, which means that only execute your entry file, usually is `index.js`.
+But that will not execute any react components, which means that only execute your entry file, usually is `index.js`.

 **index.js**